fstarnaud/ozp-documentation-wiki/Iteration-39.md

 * Help Tour:
- * Investigate further functionality for launching modals, dropdowns, etc.
+ * Close help modal on tour start
+ * Fix tourstops inside modals
+ * Separate global tour from each individual tour
- * Set tour to open on first visit to Ozone
+ * Set tour to open welcome modal on first visit to Ozone

 * Webtop
  * Investigate ability to display a message when apps can not be displayed in the webtop  [#649](https://github.com/ozone-development/ozp-webtop/issues/649)